jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

   (c) if the expert is, or is intended to be, an officer, director, or employee of, or professional adviser to, the issuer of the securities referred to in the advertisement, a statement appears in the advertisement to that effect.

 ### 38B Prohibition of advertisements
-(1) Where, at any time, the Commission is of the opinion that an advertisement—the Commission may make an order prohibiting the distribution of that advertisement or any advertisement which relates to the offer of securities.
+(1) Where, at any time, the FMA is of the opinion that an advertisement—the FMA may make an order prohibiting the distribution of that advertisement or any advertisement which relates to the offer of securities.
   (a) is likely to deceive, mislead, or confuse with regard to any particular that is material to the offer of securities to which it relates; or
-  (b) is inconsistent with any registered prospectus referred to in it; or (c) does not comply with this Act and regulations,— (2) Without limiting subsection (1) of this section, where, at any time, the Commission is of the opinion that an advertisement that contains or refers to an offer of debt securities the issuer of which is a registered bank is inconsistent with the most recent disclosure statement published by the registered bank under section 81 of the Reserve Bank of New Zealand Act 1989, the Commission may make an order prohibiting the distribution of that advertisement or any advertisement which relates to the offer of securities.
+  (b) is inconsistent with any registered prospectus referred to in it; or (c) does not comply with this Act and regulations,— (2) Without limiting subsection (1) of this section, where, at any time, the FMA is of the opinion that an advertisement that contains or refers to an offer of debt securities the issuer of which is a registered bank is inconsistent with the most recent disclosure statement published by the registered bank under section 81 of the Reserve Bank of New Zealand Act 1989, the FMA may make an order prohibiting the distribution of that advertisement or any advertisement which relates to the offer of securities.
-(3) An order may be made on such terms and conditions as the Commission thinks fit.
+(3) An order may be made on such terms and conditions as the FMA thinks fit.
-(4) Where the Commission makes an order under this section,— (a) it shall forthwith notify the issuer of the securities that the order has been made and the reasons for making it; and (b) it may notify any other person that the order has been made and the reasons for making it.
+(4) Where the FMA makes an order under this section,— (a) it shall forthwith notify the issuer of the securities that the order has been made and the reasons for making it; and (b) it may notify any other person that the order has been made and the reasons for making it.
 (5) Every person who contravenes an order made under this section commits an offence and is liable on summary conviction to a fine not exceeding $5,000.
 (6) It is a defence to a charge under subsection (5) of this section if the defendant proves that the advertisement was distributed—
   (a) without the defendant's knowledge; or
   (b) without the defendant's knowledge of the order.
-(7) At any time after an order has been made under this section, the issuer of the securities to which the advertisement relates shall be entitled to be heard and represented before the Commission.
+(7) The FMA must, after an order has been made under this section, give the issuer or the issuer's representative an opportunity to make written submissions and to be heard on the matter.
-(8) The Commission, if it is satisfied that the order should not continue in force, may revoke the order.
+(8) The FMA, if it is satisfied that the order should not continue in force, may revoke the order.
 (9) In this section, the term advertisement does not include an investment statement.

 **Investment statements**